 I do not currently have any of my data uploaded to the website.
 If you would like spectra from any of my papers, please contact me and I will send them to you.

-We use high resolution optical and UV spectra to search for signatures of atomic absorption in some of the hottest (i.e., shortest orbital period) known exoplanets around nearby stars.
-One of the strongest signatures in a class of exoplanets called Hot Jupiters is due to atomic hydrogen, a product of hydrogen’s large abundance.
+The number of confirmed exoplanets currently stands near 4000 (NASA Exoplanet Archive; see exoplanets.org for a different count).
+While we have reliable radius and mass estimates for many of these objects, the atmospheres of most exoplanets are unexplored.
+Atmospheric content, temperature, and density are all fundamental parameters that must be know in order to fully characterize the planet.
+I use high resolution optical and UV spectra to search for signatures of atomic absorption in some of the hottest (i.e., shortest orbital period) known exoplanets around nearby stars.
+One of the strongest signatures in a class of exoplanets called hot Jupiters is due to atomic hydrogen, a product of hydrogen’s large abundance.
 Excited hydrogen has strong lines at optical wavelengths (the Balmer lines) and the shape and strength of these lines can be measured using spectrographs such as HiRes on the Keck telescopes and HRS on the Hobby Eberly Telescope at McDonald Observatory (Jensen et al. 2012, Cauley et al. 2015).
 Atomic sodium is also a strong absorber in Hot Jupiter atmospheres (see Redfield et al. 2008 and Jensen et al. 2011).
 We currently have ongoing observational programs to measure these lines in an ever increasing number of short period exoplanets.

 The contrast effect for transiting exoplanets